ESO Tank Sets – Crimson Oath’s Rive

 Comments:

-This set is ideal for add pulls, this is because enchantments can only hit one enemy, they don’t proc on multiple targets so during add pulls where you have multiple enemies, your group end up being under-pen due to the lack of Crusher enchant.
-The way to combat this is by using an AoE armor debuff set which will make up for the lack of Crusher and push your group to be hitting the pen-cap of 18200.
+This set proves particularly useful for add pulls since enchantments can only affect one enemy and don’t trigger on multiple targets.
+Consequently, during add pulls with multiple enemies, your group may suffer from insufficient penetration due to the absence of a Crusher enchant.
+To address this issue, employing an AoE armor debuff set compensates for the lack of a Crusher enchant and enables your group to reach the penetration cap of 18,200.